NewbMiao/dynacasbin/README.md

 ```
 ## Notes
 -  No need use LoadPolicy and SavePolicy.
+    Auto save is supported now.

-    SavePolicy is overwrite to unimplement now.
+    SavePolicy is overwrite by just batch putItems without recreate table and adapter.loadPolicy after.
     Cause dynamodb recreate table has latency,
+    and adapter.loadPolicy is repeat not reload when call it multi times.
 which is unreliable.

+- About policy unique
+    ID is hash key which value is unique by use md5(policy)

 - About RemoveFilteredPolicy

     RemoveFilteredPolicy is implement by getAllItems and then filter items to delete.